wilsonmar/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

 ### Boot loader on Mac

-MacOS does not use the boot loader other Linux machines store in the /boot folder.
+MacOS does not use the GRUB boot loader other Linux machines store in the /boot folder.

-MacOS machines boots from the <strong>boot.efi</strong> binary file within cd /System/Library/CoreServices.
+MacOS machines boots from the <strong>boot.efi</strong> binary file within folder<br />
+`/System/Library/CoreServices`
-This is for Intel Macs.
+on Intel Macs.
 Older PowerPC Macs (and an old enough version of OS X) boots from file BootX.

 The MacOS kernel, as of Yosemite (version 10.10), is at<br />
-`/System/Library/Kernels/kernel`,
+`/System/Library/Kernels/kernel`
-   but was just /mach_kernel in older versions.
+but was just `/mach_kernel` in older versions.

 Apple-supplied loadable kernel modules (known as kernel extensions or kexts) are found in<br />
 `/System/Library/Extensions/`

 Third-party extensions are in<br />
-`/Library/Extensions/`.
+`/Library/Extensions/`

 See <a target="_blank" href="https://developer.apple.com/library/content/documentation/Darwin/Conceptual/KernelProgramming/booting/booting.html">
-this Apple article</a>.
+Apple's "The Early Boot Process"</a>.

+<a name="BootFromCD"></a>

-## Bootable Installer
+## Bootable from CD

+You'll be glad you have a bootable CD or USB drive when you are installing macOS Mojave onto multiple Macs and would rather not wait to download the installer on a secondary machine (which you may not have).

+So be prepared and do what this says:
 <a target="_blank" href="
 https://support.apple.com/en-us/HT201372">
 https://support.apple.com/en-us/HT201372<br />
 Create a bootable installer for macOS</a>

-Boot up with the installer Disc.
+for each version of MacOS.

+The macOS Mojave installer software is just over 6GB, For Mojave, the link is https://apps.apple.com/us/app/macos-mojave/id1398502828?mt=12

+The macOS Mojave installer software is just over 6GB,

+The download goes into the `/Applications` folder.

+See articles about this at <a target="_blank" href="https://www.macworld.com/article/3284378/how-to-create-a-bootable-macos-mojave-installer-drive.html">MacWorld</a>, <a target="_blank" href="https://9to5mac.com/2018/06/18/how-to-create-a-bootable-macos-mojave-10-14-usb-install-drive-video/">9to5mac</a>, and <a target="_blank" href="http://osxdaily.com/2018/09/26/make-macos-mojave-boot-usb-installer/">osxdaily</a>.

 ## Start-up items